gogs/gogs/README.md

 # Requirement

-Currently, gopm use soft syb link
+Currently, gopm use soft symblink `ln -s` on Unix-like OS and `mklink -j` on Windows.
+Make sure that you have the command.

 # INSTALL